-It's easier than ever to find Halloween treats to make kids happy while providing a health benefit.
+While being the house on the block that gives out full-size candy bars might make you instantly popular, it's easier than ever to find Halloween treats to make kids happy while looking out for their health.
 Grocery store shelves are stocked with kid-friendly favorites containing whole grains, extra vitamin C, 100-percent fruit juice and added fiber.

-This year, consider mixing up the candy bowl with some of these items that kids might enjoy, even though they may be good for them.
+This year, consider mixing up the candy bowl with some of these items that kids will enjoy and you can feel good about serving.
 All of these items are available in easy to distribute snack-size packages, too.

 - Whole-grain cheddar flavored crackers